akyriuu/Automating-Task/README.md

 This Google Apps Script is used to control equipment presence in two physical boxes using a Google Spreadsheet.

-You'll need to first add it inside a script, using the EXTENSION optiion inside the Google Spreadsheets
+You'll need to first add it inside a script, using the EXTENSION option inside the Google Spreadsheets

 It adds a custom menu called `Controle de Caixa` when the spreadsheet is opened.